bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/frequency-separation-retouching.md

----
-title: Frequency separation retouching
-category: Others
----

 ### Frequency separation retouching in Photoshop

 Duplicate the layer twice.
-Perform these in each layer:
+Perform these in each layer: {: .-setup}
-{: .-setup}

 #### Lower layer